top of page

 by Alissa Ordabai

-In 1975, the Jerry Garcia Band hit the road with pianist Nicky Hopkins on the piano, and something happened during those shows that doesn’t happen often enough in music: two different civilizations fused.
+In 1975, the Jerry Garcia Band hit the road with Nicky Hopkins on the piano, and something happened during those shows that doesn’t happen often enough in music: two different civilizations fused.
 The full soul of American roots music — country, blues, rockabilly — tore out raw and transparent and was met — head-on, soul-first — by the embrace of the European classical tradition carried in by Hopkins.
 This embrace was so tender, so nakedly sincere that the album stands peerless in rock's emotional register.
-Hopkins, carrying the full weight of his conservatoire training, let the European classical imagination speak directly to the American soil — full, rich, open, with nothing in between.
+Hopkins, carrying the full weight of his conservatoire training, let the European imagination speak directly to the American soil — full, rich, open, with nothing in between.
 And the result was magic.

 Hopkins teamed up with Garcia at the time when both were reaching their limit with the grind and grab of show biz.
 He had given a huge part of himself to colossal albums earlier in the decade — The Stones' Exile on Main St., Lennon's Imagine, Who's Next by the Who, and dozens of others.
 Only to find himself sidelined, quite literally, on the Stones' 1972-73 tour, where he was shoved in the dark corner of the stage and later informed that the next tour would not have a stage light on him.
 By 1975 he'd seen enough of the ego parade and the men who take and forget what it means to give.

 By the time Hopkins joined Garcia, his very name had become a gold measure, a compass for greatness and excellence in rock musicianship.
-He was the man who elevated everything he touched — from the Beatles to Aretha Franklin — and who built a cultural bridge between classical music and counterculture.
+He was the man who elevated everything he touched — from the Beatles to Ella Fitzgerald — and who built a cultural bridge between classical music and counterculture.
 Knowing this, Garcia handed Hopkins the reins.
 And for Hopkins — who never before was put in such a position in a live setting — this was an arrangement that liberated his most creative core.

 Let It Rock, a double live album released in 2009 and curated by the Garcia family, captures two nights from November 1975 at Keystone Berkeley — a small, no-frills club that held about 500 people.
 For years, Garcia-Hopkins bootlegs floated around online and off, but in 2009, the family finally decided it was time to give two of the best nights an official release.
 Yes, it took years and it shouldn’t have.
 Nicky never saw this music granted the dignity it had always deserved.
 That we see it here now, finally, without him, is both the grace and the ache of the thing.